up42/up42-py/docs/reference/asset-reference.md

 ## Asset object

-The Asset class enables access to the UP42 assets in the user storage.
+The Asset class enables access to the UP42 assets in the storage.
 Assets are results of orders or results of jobs with download blocks.